ansas/ebay-rest-api/docs/Api/ScheduleApi.md

 This method creates a schedule, which is a subscription to the specified schedule template.
-A schedule periodically generates a report for the feedType specified by the template.
-Specify the same feedType as the feedType of the associated schedule template.
+A schedule periodically generates a report for the <strong>feedType</strong> specified by the template.
+Specify the same <strong>feedType</strong> as the <strong>feedType</strong> of the associated schedule template.
 When creating the schedule, if available from the template, you can specify a preferred trigger hour, day of the week, or day of the month.
-These and other fields are conditionally available as specified by the template.
-Note: Make sure to include all fields required by the schedule template (scheduleTemplateId).
-Call the getScheduleTemplate method (or the getScheduleTemplates method), to find out which fields are required or optional.
-If a field is optional and a default value is provided by the template, the default value will be used if omitted from the payload.A successful call returns the location response header containing the getSchedule call URI to retrieve the schedule you just created.
-The URL includes the eBay-assigned schedule ID, which you can use to reference the schedule task.
-To retrieve the details of the create schedule task, use the getSchedule method for a single schedule ID or the getSchedules method to retrieve all schedule details for the specified feed_type.
+These and other fields are conditionally available as specified by the template.<p> <span class=\"tablenote\"><strong>Note:</strong> Make sure to include all fields required by the schedule template (<strong>scheduleTemplateId</strong>).
+Call the <strong>getScheduleTemplate</strong> method (or the <strong>getScheduleTemplates</strong> method), to find out which fields are required or optional.
+If a field is optional and a default value is provided by the template, the default value will be used if omitted from the payload.</span></p>A successful call returns the location response header containing the <strong>getSchedule</strong> call URI to retrieve the schedule you just created.
+The URL includes the eBay-assigned schedule ID, which you can use to reference the schedule task. <br /><br />To retrieve the details of the create schedule task, use the <strong>getSchedule</strong> method for a single schedule ID or the <strong>getSchedules</strong> method to retrieve all schedule details for the specified <strong>feed_type</strong>.
 The number of schedules for each feedType is limited.
-Error code 160031 is returned when you have reached this maximum.
-Note: Except for schedules with a HALF-HOUR frequency, all schedules will ideally run at the start of each hour ('00' minutes).
-Actual start time may vary time may vary due to load and other factors.
+Error code 160031 is returned when you have reached this maximum.<p> <span class=\"tablenote\"><strong>Note:</strong> Except for schedules with a HALF-HOUR frequency, all schedules will ideally run at the start of each hour ('00' minutes).
+Actual start time may vary time may vary due to load and other factors.</span></p>

 ### Example